nizzaneela/Programming_error_explanation/README.md

     subtree_sc_leaves = set(subtree_sc_leaves)
     subtree_sc = tree.extract_tree_with(subtree_sc_leaves)
 ```
-This can increase the size of basal polytomies when coalescent events are sufficiently compressed around the stable coalescent.
-This occurs in only a small fraction (i.e. ~0.1%) of the simulations.
+The effect of this error is very small.
+It can increase the size of basal polytomies, but only in rare cases where coalescence events are compressed closely enough around the stable coalescence (i.e. < 0.2% of the simulations).

-When the stable coalescence is in the primary case, coalescent events are compressed by an error in the epidemic simulation script [FAVITES-COVID-Lite_noSeqgen.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/FAVITES-COVID-Lite_noSeqgen.py) that skips the latent phase of the primary case.
+When the stable coalescence is in the primary case, coalescence events are compressed by an error in the epidemic simulation script [FAVITES-COVID-Lite_noSeqgen.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/FAVITES-COVID-Lite_noSeqgen.py) that skips the latent phase of the primary case.
 Specifically, the primary case is set to start in the infectious compartment (`P1`).
 ```
     # write GEMF status file
     out_file = open(out_fn, 'w')